noahmthomas-nmt/DEBBI/README.md

 <!-- badges: end -->

-The primary goal of DEBBI (short for ‘Differential Evolution-based Bayesian Inference’) is to provide efficient access to and enable reproducible use of Bayesian inference algorithms such as Differential Evolution Markov Chain Monte Carlo, Differential Evolution Variation Inference, and Differential Evolution maximum a posteriori estimation.
+The primary goal of DEBBI (short for ‘Differential Evolution-based Bayesian Inference’) is to provide access to and enable reproducible use of Bayesian inference algorithms such as Differential Evolution Markov Chain Monte Carlo, Differential Evolution Variation Inference, and Differential Evolution maximum a posteriori estimation.
 The second goal of this package is to be compatible with likelihood-free Bayesian inference methodologies that use approximations of the likelihood function such as probability density approximation, kernel-based approximate Bayesian computation, and synthetic likelihood.

 ## Installation